Carnegie Community Engagement Classification

 Community engagement describes collaboration between institutions of higher education and their larger local, regional, state, national and global communities for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.
 The purpose of community engagement is the partnership of college and university knowledge and resources with those of the public and private sectors to enrich scholarship, research and creative activity; enhance curriculum, teaching and learning; prepare educated and engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good.

-ECU is currently undergoing the reclassification process for 2024.
-For more information on the Carnegie Foundation’s Classification for Community Engagement, visit the classification’s website.
+For more information on the Carnegie Foundation’s Classification for Community Engagement, visit the foundation’s website.

 2024 Carnegie Reclassification